Martti Talvela

 In his prime Talvela made a shattering impact not only on the opera stage but also as an ardent interpreter of Lieder.
 After a recital given by Talvela and Ralf Gothoni in London's Royal Festival Hall in July 1974 (which included Brahms' Vier Ernste Gesänge), a critic with the Financial Times likened Talvela's appearance to an Old Testament prophet and his voice to granite, describing how this Finnish bass giant captivated his audience with thunderstorms, prayers and invocations.

 Referring to the same recital, the respected critic John Steane wrote, "For at least one member of the audience on that occasion the great and irreplaceable feature of the recital was the sheer magnificence of voice."

-Talvela possessed a "voice of immense size and wide range" and was able to bring to his roles a combination of both "grandeur and gentleness".
-A large man, 6 ft 8 in tall and weighing nearly 300 lb, he was a fine vocal actor who brought an air of dignity to his roles, even to pure-evil roles like Hagen and the Grand Inquisitor.
+Standing at 6 ft 8 in tall and weighing nearly 300 lb, Talvela possessed a "voice of immense size and wide range" and was able to bring to his roles a combination of "grandeur and gentleness".

 He can be seen performing on video as Boris Godunov, as Sarastro, as Osmin, as the Grand Inquisitor (in German) and as Don Fernando, and in the CBS special Beethoven's Birthday: A Celebration in Vienna, released on DVD as Bernstein on Beethoven: A Celebration in Vienna.

 Talvela was the first artistic leader of the Savonlinna Opera Festival in Finland, from 1972 to 1979, and had been appointed general director of the National Opera in Helsinki just before his death.

 In 1973 he received the Pro Finlandia Medal of the Order of the Lion of Finland.

 During the last eight years of his life (1981–1989), he worked as a farmer on the Inkilänhovi (Inkilä manor) farm in Juva, Eastern Finland, while continuing his official career as an opera singer.
 His health had begun to decline in 1975, when he was diagnosed with diabetes and gout.
 In 1982 alone, he suffered two heart attacks at the Metropolitan Opera.
 Stomach problems also plagued him at times in the 1980s.